oveena-data/Hangman-Game/README.md

 ### 📂 How to Run

 1. Clone or download the repository
-2. Open the main `.m` file in MATLAB
+2. Open the mainGame `.m` file in MATLAB
 3. Run the file from the Command Window
 4. Start guessing and have fun!